zhangyihome/code-push-cli/cli/README.md

 This is the same parameter as the one described in the [above section](#rollout-parameter).
 If left unspecified, the release will be made available to all users.

 ### Releasing Updates (Cordova)

-After configuring your Cordova app to query for updates against the CodePush service--using your desired deployment--you can begin pushing updates to it using the following command:

 ```shell
 code-push release-cordova <appName> <platform>